What is Yin Yoga Practice?

-Some people, in a general sense, might simply resonate more with one of these types of practices yet there may still be times when the other is appropriate.
-For example, as stated above, if your energy is low or you are feeling weak or dealing with something that is limiting you even if you traditionally are drawn to something more active, you may need something more passive like a yin yoga sequence.
+Some people might simply resonate more with one of these types of practices, yet there may still be times when the other is appropriate.
+For example, as stated above, if your energy is low or you are dealing with something that is limiting you, even if you traditionally are drawn to something more active, you may need something more passive like a yin yoga sequence.

-When I was younger, what I liked to do is mix things up where I practice yang style most of the time and added a yin style practice now and then.
-Yet as I age, what I like to do is have a yang and yin yoga class within the same class.
-In other words, I may slow it down for some time within my practice and then at one point within the same practice I may start to amp things up to some degree and then within the same practice still I may again slow things down.
+When I was younger, I liked to mix things up where I practiced yang style most of the time and added a yin style practice now and then.
+Yet as I age, I like to have a yang and yin yoga class within the same class.
+In other words, I may slow it down for some time within my practice, and then at one point within the same practice I may start to amp things up to some degree, and then within the same practice still I may slow things down again.

-In other words, you can mix and match and within a yin yoga flow you can have some yang moments so to speak, or vice versa.
+In other words, you can mix and match.
+Within a yin yoga flow, you can have some yang moments or vice versa.
 After all, your energy may be low and you may feel a little weak yet at one point pithing your yin practice you may feel inspired to do a little more.
 What I’ve noticed for myself is that I’m a slow starter.
-My body loves the slow, soft gentle beginning and then I like to amp things up at some point or another.
+My body loves the slow, soft gentle beginning and then I like to amp things up.

-This is how my body likes to work, yet I’ve noticed there is not a lot of gentle yoga online that offer classes that have a little yang as well.
+This is how my body likes to work, yet I’ve noticed there is not a lot of gentle yoga online that offers classes with a little yang as well.
 So if I’m following a yin yoga flow online, I may have to hit the pause button and add a little yang myself.

-What is most common about all feminine yoga classes is not only the type of pose which is a more passive less heat producing movement, but also the length of time one spends within the pose.
+What is most common about all feminine yoga classes is not only the type of pose, which is a more passive and less heat-producing movement, but also the length of time one spends within the pose.
 I’ve heard a yin pose needs to be at least two minutes long as that’s the amount of time it takes for the facia to be accessed within a stretch.
 So plan on spending at least two minutes in each pose and sometimes much longer than that.
 Even if it’s a yin yoga for beginners class.

-This type of class is not so egotistically gratifying as you will not be burning calories or developing your muscles but it is deeply satiating and healing and I highly recommend it.
-We offer a class on our online streaming platform called “Long, Slow and Deep.”
+This type of class is not so egotistically gratifying as you will not be burning calories or developing your muscles but it is deeply satiating and healing.
+I highly recommend it.
+We offer a class on our online streaming platform called “Long, Slow, and Deep.”
 If your experience is like so many others, you will have never left a yoga class more stoned!